 - 50 grams or more of methamphetamine

-These lists are not all inclusive.
+These lists are not all-inclusive.
 Most of the substances above are either schedule one or schedule two controlled substances.
-In addition to these sentencing guidelines, there are mandatory minimum sentencing guidelines for every controlled substance, including schedule three, four, and five, and these lists are being updated on a rather consistent basis as new controlled substances are created.
+In addition to these sentencing guidelines, there are mandatory minimum sentencing guidelines for every controlled substance, including schedules three, four, and five, and these lists are being updated on a rather consistent basis as new controlled substances are created.

 Attempting or Conspiring to Commit a Federal Drug Crime